openstax/webview/README.md

     }
 }
 ```
-**Note:** make sure to disable your browser's cache to view changes made to `nginx.development.conf`.
+**Note:** make sure to disable your browser's cache to view changes made to `./conf/nginx.dev.conf`.
 For example, in Chrome's console, under the network tab, check "Disable Cache".